matafokka/vite-awesome-svg-loader/README.md

 See: https://vitejs.dev/guide/features#glob-import

 **Note**: if you want to support browsers without [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import), use [@vitejs/plugin-legacy](https://www.npmjs.com/package/@vitejs/plugin-legacy) as shown in the demos.

+### For library authors

+If your icon set is not extensible, just add `vite-awesome-svg-loader` and build your library.

+If your icon set is extensible, you'll need to:

+1. Provide a plugin that wraps `vite-awesome-svg-loader` and sets your settings.
+1. Tell your users to use your plugin, import icons as source code and pass it to your components.

 ### Comparison with other loaders